tsedio/logger/packages/file/readme.md

 const logger = new Logger("loggerName");

 logger.appenders.set("everything", {
-    type: 'file',
+  type: "file",
-    filename: 'all-the-logs.log'
+  filename: "all-the-logs.log"
 });

-logger.debug('I will be logged in all-the-logs.log');
+logger.debug("I will be logged in all-the-logs.log");
 ```

 This example will result in a single log file (all-the-logs.log) containing the log messages.